Free-electron decoherence: Theory and applications: Temperature dependence

 The strong temperature dependence of electron decoherence suggests its use for nanoscale thermometry.
 As shown above, the dependence is dramatic for low-frequency excitations ($\hbar\omega\lesssim\kB T$).
 However, when integrating over all frequencies, contributions from higher-energy modes often dominate, reducing the relative weight of the temperature dependence.
 The temperature sensitivity can be increased by suppressing these high-energy contributions through energy filtering of the e-beam after interaction, retaining only low-frequency excitations.
 Under these conditions, it is useful to introduce an energy-filtered decoherence probability

 which quantifies the decoherence associated with electrons that have gained or lost energy up to $\hbar\omega$ during the interaction.
 This quantity is particularly relevant in experiments employing energy-filtered e-beams \cite{H05,EDP07}, as it allows us to identify those inelastic channels that contribute maximally to electron decoherence.
+In practice, $\tilde{P}_\omega(\Rb,\Rb')$ can be readily measured by inserting an energy filter between the interaction region and the electron detector or, ideally, by using a spectrometer.
+The filter could be introduced at any point after the interaction region, for example, just before the object plane $z = z_o$ (see Fig.~\ref{Fig1}b).
+However, it may be more convenient to place it after beam recombination, for instance, after the second lens of the microscope.
+If a spectrometer is used, interferograms can be recorded along one axis of the camera, while the other axis resolves the electron kinetic energy.
+In this configuration, energy-filtered visibilities can be obtained by integrating the interferograms over a selected final energy range.
 For illustration, we focus on a two-path electron traversing a thin film (Fig.~\ref{Fig5}a), as this configuration enhances temperature sensitivity owing to the higher-order divergence in the loss probability (see Sec.~\ref{secperp} and Table~\ref{Table1}).

 To quantify the thermometric performance, we introduce the temperature sensitivity function, defined as the derivative of the fringe visibility with respect to temperature for the energy-filtered beam,